 - Plastometrex – Anisotropic analysis via PIP – Jimmy Campbell

 - Feedstock section

-- Metal Powder Works Overview – John Barnes
+- Metal Powder Works Overview of a new efficient, consistent and sustainable powder production method– John Barnes

 14th December 2022.
 Day 2 (1.30pm – 5.00pm GMT)